Romantic Beaded Heart Earrings Jewelry Tutorial

 Slide the dangle off the pliers jaw, turn it around to the other side and repeat the pushing and wiggling motion to finish rounding the loop, taking care not to accidentally bend the loop at an angle.

-As you can see in the photo below, the loop is now perfectly round and the bottom section of the dangle is complete.
+As you can see in the photo below, the formerly misshapen loop is now perfectly round.
+This completes the bottom section of the dangle.

 Make a Matching Bottom Dangle Section